 - Animals Hate Him: The entire wildlife population of the island seems to have it out for Garry.
 Not only is he subject to panther attacks, but the local monkeys will also attack him as well (it appears, from their glowing blue eyes, that they're affected by the same Hate Plague that is causing the natives to try to murder him too.)

-- Cutting the Knot: Early in the game, a non-hostile native steals your whiskey flask, and will only give it back if you do a Twenty Bear Asses fetch quest for her.
-You can do the quest, or just straight up murder her and take your flask back.
+- Cutting the Knot: Early in the game, a non-hostile native steals your whiskey flask, and will only give it back if you do a 20 Bear Asses fetch quest for her.
+You can do the quest...
+OR, you can just straight-up murder her and take your flask back with no in-game consequences.

-- Hate Plague: The apparent reason everyone is trying to kill you.
+- Hate Plague: The apparent reason behind everybody trying to kill you.

-- Luck-Based Mission: Enemy attacks that normally only hurt you an average amount will sometimes insta-kill you, even when your health is almost full.
+- Luck-Based Mission: Enemy attacks that normally hurt you by an average amount will sometimes insta-kill you, even when your health is almost full (says the useless Heads-Up Display).
 This seems to occur with no rhyme or reason.

 - Mayincatec: A number of ancient ruins and pyramids in this style are scattered across the island.
 The alien artifact and machines also use this design aesthetic.